Transportation Revenues by Level of Government and Mode, Fiscal Year

 KEY: R = revised.

-U.S. Department of Transportation, Bureau of Transportation Statistics, Government Transportation Financial Statistics 2020, available at https://www.bts.gov/explore-topics-and-geography/topics/government-trans... as of May 5, 2020.
+U.S. Department of Transportation, Bureau of Transportation Statistics, Government Transportation Financial Statistics, available at https://www.bts.gov/explore-topics-and-geography/topics/government-transportation-financial-statistics as of Jan.
+6, 2023.